 The good news is that the same things help us recover from our chemical addiction – going to meetings, developing a relationship with a healing higher power, helping us live our lives without relying on chemicals to make it doable, helping with love and relationships as well.
 We do not have to figure out how to heal our broken hearts and misguided ways of relating all on our own.

 As we continue to recover, we gradually fill the hole in our souls with a genuine source of nourishing, soothing love, the love that life has for all parts of itself.
 When our hearts are reopened enough, the in and outflow of life’s love for us happens naturally.
 Then we do not need to look at others as food for our hungry hearts.
 Instead, we practice giving, knowing that we will always receive, if not right in this moment, then in another.
 Once reconnected to our own source of true love, we relax, trusting that we will never again have to go too long without love.

-The hope for relationship healing is the beginning of healing the entirety of humanity.
-As we each begin to experience the flow of love inside ourselves, and we have more and more resources to share with others, then we can make the fundamental switch from selfishness to Selfishness- that is to say, caring for the one shared Self that we are all a part of, rather than consuming resources to maintain the small self that isolates us through inverted and negative patterns.
+The hope for love and relationship healing is the beginning of healing the entirety of humanity.
+As we each begin to experience the flow of love inside ourselves and have more resources to share with others, we can then make the fundamental switch from selfishness to selflessness, that is to say, caring for the one shared self that we are all a part of, rather than consuming resources to maintain the small self that isolates us through inverted and negative patterns.